EudiaApentsui/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a script that takes a list of words as input and prints only words that appear exactly once

 Display lines containing the pattern “root” from a file

+Display the number of lines that contain the pattern “bin” in a file